Report an accessibility problem

 Additional Application Information

 An applicant whose native language is not English and has not graduated from an institution of higher learning in the United States must provide proof of English proficiency regardless of their current residency.
-Applications will not be processed without valid proof of English proficiency; official scores must be sent to ASU in order for the application to be processed.
+Applications are not processed without valid proof of English proficiency; official scores must be sent to ASU.

 Two letters of recommendation are required; a third is optional.
 The letters should provide a clear picture of the applicant's potential for successfully completing a master's degree, so at least one of the letters should be from a university professor who is familiar with the applicant's academic work and with master's-level academic programs.